Is your video too long? Maybe. But maybe not.

 • Tips for using storytelling, reflection, and control to make long feel manageable

-Ever see The Last of Us?
+Have you seen The Last of Us?
 (Keep reading, it all connects, we promise)

 Let’s say you’re watching The Last of Us.
 You’re locked in—Pedro Pascal's face is doing most of the acting, the tension is real, the music swells—and then your phone buzzes.
 A text.
 A doom-scroll.
 The dog barks.
 You glance away for just a minute.